 The importance of pre-rollout, week-of, and post-release strategies can’t be overstated.
 Even if it’s simple, try to create and post engaging content before, while, and after your single goes live.

 Your content can directly promote your song, but also don’t be afraid to put out things that are indirectly related or even entirely unrelated as well.
 The most important factor is the value your content brings to your audience—make sure it’s engaging, inspiring, entertaining, and / or informative.

 3. Develop consistent branding

-When new audiences come across your single and want to learn more about you, the first place they’ll look is likely to be your social pages.
-Across different aspects such as fonts, color schemes, voice, and tone, make sure the story you’re telling across your channels is clear and consistent.
+When new audiences come across your new single or album and want to learn more about you, the first place they’ll go is likely to be your social profiles.
+Across different aspects such as voice, tone, energy, and aesthetic (color schemes, fonts, etc.), make sure the story you’re telling across your channels via your branding as a musician is clear and consistent.

 4. Ask yourself ‘why’

 This step is something that sounds simple in theory, but we all too often don’t take it into consideration when we’re primarily focused on creation.
 Before promoting your single or album, take a moment to ask yourself why you’re sharing your new music with the world, and what you hope to get out of the experience.

 Are you trying to build momentum towards a larger project or record?
 Perhaps you’re simply trying to gain subscribers on YouTube, or accumulate monthly listeners on Spotify.
 Maybe you made the song in response to a personal or global event, and you want to share a specific story with the world.
 There are no wrong answers here, but being intentional about your goals will allow you to be more strategic about the messaging and types of CTAs (call-to-actions) you attach to your content.

 Hopefully, these four tips give you a solid framework for planning out how to release and promote your song.
 The biggest takeaway is that you’ll want to do a lot of preparation—and even drop some amount of content—prior to your music actually being out in the world.